Now more than ever, children like Ronnie-James need your help.

 “We had no idea how long he would need to be there; it could be days, weeks, or months until he was strong enough for the hernia to be surgically repaired.
-It was six days before Christmas, we were far from home and we had no idea when we would be able to return.
+It was six days before Christmas.
+We were far from home and we did not know when we could return.

 “Cots for Tots House was a lifeline.
 The same day I gave birth, we were able to move into a family room so that our son, Jayden, could also be with us.